-Varicose veins are enlarge veins that appear on the surface of the skin.
+Varicose veins are enlarged veins that appear on the surface of the skin.
 They may be dark purple or blue and they may bulge and twist.
 Smaller varicose veins, known as spider veins, look like angry red lines that may appear alone or in a web-like pattern.
 Any vein in the body can become varicose, but these veins typically appear on the thighs and lower legs.
-Varicose veins appear in one out of every two adults over the age of 50 and are more common in women than men.

 Causes of Varicose Veins

 There are many reasons why varicose veins might occur, including:

 - Age – Veins lose elasticity as we age and may become more prone to stretching.
 When that occurs, blood can pool within the veins, enlarging them so they become varicose.

 - Pregnancy – The circulatory system changes during pregnancy, allowing blood to flow more freely in the body, but decreasing flow from the legs to the pelvis.
 This change can result in enlarged veins in the legs, which may or may not improve on their own once the pregnancy is over